 - When threading the upper thread, carefully follow the instructions.
 If the upper threading is not correct, the thread may become tangled or the needle may bend or break. - Never use a thread weight of 20 or lower. - Use the needle and the thread in the correct combination. (page 19)

 Threading the upper thread

-- → When threading the upper thread, carefully follow the instructions. - Turn on the machine. - Raise the presser foot lever to raise the presser foot.
+→ When threading the upper thread, carefully follow the instructions.

+Raise the presser foot lever to raise the presser foot.